learn-co-curriculum/phase-0-html-tables-lab/README.md

 corresponding `<th>`, it will show up in that column.

-Go ahead and fill 4 rows in with data before moving on, then check out the results on your live page using `httpserver`.
+Go ahead and fill 4 rows in with data before moving on, then check out the results on your live page using `httpserver` (make sure to add `/market-report.html` to the end of your URL path).
 If you're working from your own repository, push up your work to your remote repo before continuing:

 ```
 git add .